bbiswal333/bulletinboard/Security/Exercise_23_SetupGenericAuthorization.md

 }
 ```

-## Step 3: Deploy the (updated) application security descriptor to XSA UAA
+## Step 3: Deploy the (updated) application security descriptor to XSUAA

-With the following command you can update the existing XS UAA service instance, which needs to know the authorization model of your application (`bulletinboard-d012345`).
+With the following command you can update the existing XSUAA service instance, which needs to know the authorization model of your application (`bulletinboard-d012345`).
 ```bash
 # Ensure that you are in the project root e.g. ~/git/cc-bulletinboard-ads
 $    cf update-service uaa-bulletinboard -c security/xs-security.json